 Make the Filling & Fill the Cupcakes

-- Cook for about 6-8 minutes, with heat on low, stirring constantly, or until mixture is light in color and sugar is dissolved.
-If mixture starts to get too thick and a darker yellow, it’s overcooked.
+- Cook for about 6-8 minutes, with the heat on low, stirring constantly, or until the mixture is light in color and the sugar is dissolved.
+If the mixture starts to get too thick and a darker yellow, it’s overcooked.

-- When done, whip yolks with mixer until they thicken and yellow a bit.
+- When done, whip yolks with a mixer until they thicken and turn a bit yellow.

 - Fold mascarpone cheese into whipped yolks.